 In daily life and to a lesser extent, in working life, most students see that Netherlanders treat women and men equally.

-Men and women in daily life in the Netherlands
+First impressions of men and women in everyday life in the Netherlands

 Men and women in professional life in the Netherlands

-The Netherlands used to have a good reputation in this matter.
+Thanks to these three waves, the Netherlands used to have a good reputation in this area.
 According to the EU Gender Equality Index, the Netherlands was ranked fourth for a couple of years.
-So this is a pretty good result.

-But… In recent years our country has fallen to the 37th position on this list.
+But… in recent years our country has dropped to 37th position on this list.

 In the end the Netherlands scores highly when it comes to the number of women who work.
 That is also because half of young fathers have a weekly ‘papadag’, a daddy day off.